FrancisVila/MFT_convert/content/en/docs/TransferCFT/security_guide/architecture/sec_config.md

 ## Secure partner connections without Central Governance / Flow Manager

 Flows can be secured with SSL/TLS.
 To secure your connection, on each side you must define a security profile using the CFTSSL object, which describes how to secure the connection.
 The SSL object references to CA certificate to trust, and certificate-key pairs.
-Depending on the uconf `pki.type` parameter, the certificate and private data is fetched using the IDs in the internal PKI database (pki.type=cft), the PassPort PS (pki.type=passport), system PKI database on ZOS (pki.type=system), custom user exit (pki.type=exit).
+Depending on the uconf <span class="code">`pki.type`</span> parameter, the certificate and private data is fetched using the IDs in the internal PKI database (pki.type=cft), the PassPort PS (pki.type=passport), system PKI database on ZOS (pki.type=system), custom user exit (pki.type=exit).
-Please refer to the *Transfer CFT Users Guide* ****Security &gt; Configuring transport security &gt; CFTSSL configuration**** for details.
+Please refer to the *Transfer CFT Users Guide* <span class="bold_in_para">****Security &gt; Configuring transport security &gt; CFTSSL configuration****</span> for details.

 The CFTSSL object ID must be referenced as the SSL parameter of the CFTPROT object for the server configuration, or the CFTPART object for the client configuration.
 Additionally, on the server additional partner-related control can be performed after SSL/TLS handshake by setting the ID of a CFTSSL object in the SSL parameter of the associated CFTPART object whose DIRECT parameter is set to SERVER.
-Please refer to the *Transfer CFT Users Guide* ****Security &gt; Configuring transport security &gt; Start here**** for more information.
+Please refer to the *Transfer CFT Users Guide* <span class="bold_in_para">****Security &gt; Configuring transport security &gt; Start here****</span> for more information.

 The command used to insert keys and trusted certificate in internal the PKI database is using the PKIUTIL command.
-Please refer to the *Transfer CFT Users Guide* ****Security &gt; Managing certificates &gt; Command line operations &gt; Start here**** for more information on how to manage certificates and private keys in the internal PKI database.
+Please refer to the *Transfer CFT Users Guide*<span class="bold_in_para"> ****Security &gt; Managing certificates &gt; Command line operations &gt; Start here**** </span>for more information on how to manage certificates and private keys in the internal PKI database.

 <span id="__RefHeading___Toc473905789"></span>